jaredly/j2/Roadmap.md

 current north star

 - getting a basic Task / async/await / error coalescence story going
+	- need withHandler, andThen
+	- and a bunch of custom js dealio
 - getting some kind of UI framework going
+	- hmmmm i dunno what the story is
 - GLSL PLSSS

 So, I probably want to be working toward running